alphagov/govuk-import-export-prototype/start/trade-tariff.markdown

 You can [get advice from the classification service](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/447050/CIP_27_Tariff_Classification_Change_of_Service_Delivery.pdf#page=3) (PDF, 159KB).

-###Apply for a classification ruling
+###Apply for a classification

 You can apply for a classification ruling to give certainty about the correct tariff classification for your goods.

-Rulings:
+Rulings are:

-- are legally binding throughout the EU, usually for 6 years
+- legally binding throughout the EU, usually for 6 years
-- are free, but you may have to pay costs (for example, for laboratory analysis or expert advice)
+- free, but you may have to pay costs (for example, for laboratory analysis or expert advice)

 You apply for a ruling by using the eBTI service.